 Modeling with objects is powerful and intuitive, largely because this matches the perception of interacting with a world of which we are part.
 However, as we've seen repeatedly throughout this chapter, these models raise thorny problems of constraining the order of events and of synchronizing multiple processes.
 The possibility of avoiding these problems has stimulated the development of functional programming languages, which do not include any provision for assignment or mutable data.
-In such a language, all procedures implement well-defined mathematical functions of their arguments, whose behavior does not change.
+In such a language, all procedures implement well-defined mathematical functions of their arguments, whose behavior does not from the perspective of the particle's world line in space-time there is no change involved.

+change.
 The functional approach is extremely attractive for dealing with concurrent systems.74